iswc-reproducibility/iswc-reproducibility.github.io/index.md

 ---

-### <span style="color:#16954F"> Submission system </span>
+### <span style="color:#16954F">Submission system </span>
 The authors should provide the system code and required data on a Github repository.
-Moreover, a readme file describing the system and the installation process should be provided.
+Moreover, a README file describing the system and the installation process should be provided.

-### <span style="color:#16954F"> ISWC reproducibility precursor </span>
+### <span style="color:#16954F"> ISWC reproducibility precursor</span>

 The idea for this initiative came from a fulfilling experience getting the [SIGMOD reproducibility](http://db-reproducibility.seas.harvard.edu/) label.
 We are grateful to them for allowing us to reuse text from their website.